qooxdoo/qooxdoo/docs/core/defining_properties.md

 There are two ways to set an init value of a property.

 #### Init value, calculated at class instantiation time
-The _preferred_ way for reference vaues such as objects or arrays, which are not expected to be shared between instances of the class, is to provide a function to the `initFunction` key in the property configuration map.
+The _preferred_ way for reference values such as objects or arrays, which are not expected to be shared between instances of the class, is to provide a function to the `initFunction` key in the property configuration map.
 The function will be called each time the class is